alexland7219/RACSO-TC/DFA/README.md

 ### Exercise 38: Minimum DFA for $\\{ xy \in \\{a,b\\}^* \mid |x|_a=|y|_b \\}$

-Describe the minimum DFA that recognizes the words over $\\{a, b\\}$ that can be divided into two parts such that the number of $a$'s of the first part coincides with the number of $b$'s fo the second part.
+Describe the minimum DFA that recognizes the words over $\\{a, b\\}$ that can be divided into two parts such that the number of $a$'s of the first part coincides with the number of $b$'s of the second part.

 <div align="center">